Hope is a Thing with Feathers

 The title track is an Emily Dickinson poem put to music, all longing and isolation.
 Skinny White Girl takes the deal at the crossroads to a whole new place, and the wailing guitars keep it all on a finely-honed edge.
 "Silk Hope Road" creeps along like vines twining around sign post and "Destiny" paddles a flat-bottomed boat through the blues-soaked swamps.
 "Mach 1" tells the tale of a layabout, no-good boyfriend and his car.
 On the "Vagabond Motel," you can feel the tears (or are those raindrops?) rolling down window.

-This is a sexy, smoky apocalyptic masterpiece.
 It's damn near impossible to pick a favorite, when they are all your favorites.
 It'll boil your blood, raise the hairs on your arms, and tickle your monkey nerve.